nrclark/btrunit/README.md

 3. All type warnings and signed/unsigned warnings are fixed.
 4. The build system is migrated to GNU Autotools.
 Yes, this is an improvement.
 Just ask your local distro packager.
+5. Cross-compilation works.
+Legacy RUnit's build system used a lot of runtime checks during the build process, which prevented any kind of cross-compilation.

 ## Installation ##